Mekong: Lower basin

-As the Mekong enters Cambodia, over 95% of its flows have already joined the river.
-From here on downstream the terrain is flat and water levels rather than flow volumes determine the movement of water across the landscape.
-The seasonal cycle of changing water levels at Phnom Penh results in the unique "flow reversal" of water into and out of the Great Lake via the Tonle Sap River.
-Phnom Penh also marks the beginning of the delta system of the Mekong River.
-Here the mainstream begins to break up into an increasing number of branches.
+When the Mekong enters Cambodia, over 95% of its flows have joined the river.
+Downstream the terrain is flat, and water levels rather than flow volumes determine the movement of water across the landscape.
+The seasonal cycle of changing water levels at Phnom Penh results in the unique "flow reversal" with the Tonlé Sap River.
+Phnom Penh also marks the beginning of the delta system of the Mekong River, where the main stream breaks up into an increasing number of branches.

-In Cambodia, wet rice is the main crop and is grown on the flood plains of the Tonle Sap, Mekong, and Bassac (the Mekong delta distributary known as the Hậu in Vietnam) Rivers.
+In Cambodia, wet rice is the main crop and is grown on the flood plains of the Tonlé Sap, Mekong, and Bassac.
 More than half of Cambodia remains covered with mixed evergreen and deciduous broadleaf forest, but forest cover has decreased from 73% in 1973 to 63% in 1993.
 Here, the river landscape is flat.
-Small changes in water level determine the direction of water movement, including the large-scale reversal of flow into and out of the Tonle Sap basin from the Mekong River.